• Skip to main content

 Drug Testing

-The University of Arkansas for Medical Science supports the concept of a drug-free workplace, as enacted by the federal Drug-free Workplace Act of 1988 and by the State of Arkansas Executive Order OE-89-2, issued March 30, 1989.
+The University of Arkansas for Medical Science supports the concept of a drug-free workplace, as enacted by the federal Drug-Free Workplace Act of 1988 and by the State of Arkansas Executive Order OE-89-2, issued March 30, 1989.
 The University will also comply with applicable state laws and regulations.
-As part of our commitment to providing a drug-free workplace, UAMS has established a drug testing program that consists of (1) pre-employment drug testing, (2) for-cause drug testing, and (3) random drug testing.
+As part of our commitment to providing a drug-free workplace, UAMS has established a drug testing program that consists of pre-employment drug testing and for-cause drug testing.
 Reference the Drug and Alcohol Testing Policy, Administrative Guide 3.1.14, for additional information.

-Pre-employment and random drug tests will be performed on individuals who are considered for employment and employed in positions that have been designated as safety sensitive positions.
+Pre-employment is performed on individuals who are considered for employment and employed in positions that have been designated as safety-sensitive positions.

 For-cause drug tests will be performed on any employee who is suspected of being in an impaired state while on duty.